 - Ensure compensation to victims for the harm caused by foreign bribery

-- Comparative monitoring: TI produces a periodic progress report on enforcement of the OECD Anti-Bribery Convention presenting an independent comparative assessment of the status of enforcement in the parties to the convention as well as, since 2018, non-Parties to the Convention: China, Hong Kong SAR, India and Singapore.
+- Comparative monitoring: Transparency International produces a periodic progress report on enforcement of the OECD Anti-Bribery Convention presenting an independent comparative assessment of the status of enforcement in the parties to the convention as well as, since 2018, non-Parties to the Convention: China, Hong Kong SAR, India and Singapore.

-- Country reviews: TI national chapters make inputs to country reviews of monitoring mechanisms for the OECD Anti-Bribery Convention and UNCAC as well as the GRECO review mechanism for the Council of Europe Criminal Law Convention on Corruption
+- Country reviews: Transparency International national chapters make inputs to country reviews of monitoring mechanisms for the OECD Anti-Bribery Convention and UNCAC as well as the GRECO review mechanism for the Council of Europe Criminal Law Convention on Corruption.

-- Advocacy: TI national chapters engage in advocacy activities aimed at persuading their governments to step up enforcement against foreign bribery and at encouraging the private sector to introduce measures to ensure compliance with the laws prohibiting foreign bribery
+- Advocacy: Transparency International national chapters engage in advocacy activities aimed at persuading their governments to step up enforcement against foreign bribery and at encouraging the private sector to introduce measures to ensure compliance with the laws prohibiting foreign bribery.

 Find out more about our work